 To this end, your Brand and Marketing teams should be working to understand your Brand Health.
 This is feedback from product buyers that provides your organization with critical metrics on brand awareness, consideration, use and perceptions.
 By tracking your Brand Health over time, you’ll be equipped with insights needed to know where you must focus in the sales funnel, and what changes may be needed to drive loyalty.
 This may be marketing spend, media allocation, product placement or event product satisfaction.

-To keep products moving in 2025 and beyond, building products, home improvement, and lawn & garden companies will have to compete for market share and present a strong value proposition to more price sensitive customers.
+To keep products moving this year and next, building products, home improvement, and lawn & garden companies will have to compete for market share and present a strong value proposition to more price sensitive customers.

 If you are plagued with questions about what’s going on in the mind of your customers, how your brand health is fairing, and what kinds of markets you should be targeting to achieve YoY company growth, our research team at The Farnsworth Group can help.